Aphasia Center

 All my friends left me but one.
 Most people don’t know how to deal with it.

-Many people with aphasia have said that it is difficult to stay connected with family and friends because it hard to communicate.
+Many people with aphasia have said that it is difficult to stay connected with family and friends because it is hard to communicate.
 In our fast-paced society, people don’t usually have the patience to wait while a person with aphasia finds the words he or she needs.
-In our Constance Sheerr Kittner Conversation Cafes, members have the opportunity to have their voices heard in a supportive environment.
+In our Constance Sheerr Kittner Conversation Cafes (Connie’s Cafes), members have the opportunity to have their voices heard in a supportive environment.
 Adult conversation and social interaction are encouraged, with all group members practicing the use of successful communication strategies.
 Members share “recipes for success” for coping with aphasia and enjoying life.
 Connie’s Cafes generally run for 10 weeks each (note: the summer session may be shorter) and are offered four times each year (winter, spring, summer and fall semesters).
 All groups are held virtually.
-Group placement is determined by a speech language pathologist, based on the individual’s skills.
+Group placement is determined by a speech language pathologist, based on the individual’s communication needs and preferences.

 Many people with aphasia find that their ability to read has been affected by their strokes.
 The Talking Book Club was organized for those who miss the pleasure of reading and discussing books that others are talking about.
 Our “Talking Book Club” members listen to books on tape while following along in the corresponding printed book.
 The club meets weekly to discuss the readings and, as in other book clubs, to socialize.
 Selected Samples of Book Club selections include: